 Source: Foster and Partners

-With Summer at your disposal, there’s no better time to work on a long-term craft project to create something remarkable.
+With a holiday at your disposal, there’s no better time to work on a long-term craft project to create something remarkable.

 Making a paper craft city presents lots of creative possibilities with the option to make it an ambitious multi-day activity.
 You can approach this any number of ways, but you could try the following steps as a start guide.

 To make a paper craft city you will typically need the following:

 - Strong (but safe) glue and a glue stick

 - Firm card, small boxes (such as those toothpaste comes in) and empty toilet roll tubes

 You may also need:

 Remember that creativity counts!
 You can always substitute items you don’t have for similar things or try a slightly different approach.